social-protocols/quality-news/README.md

      rankingScore = pow(upvotes, 0.8) / pow(ageHours + 2, 1.8)

 The problem is that it only considers 1) **upvotes** and 2) **age**.
 It doesn't consider 3) **timing** and 4) **rank**.
 So a story that receives 100 upvotes at rank 1 is treated the same as one that receives the same number of upvotes at rank 50.
-And upvotes received during peak hours US time are the same as upvotes received in the middle of the night.
+And upvotes received during peak hours US time are treated the same as upvotes received in the middle of the night.

 Our solution is to account for the effects of rank and timing, giving upvotes received at high ranks and peak times less weight.

 ## Upvote Share by Rank

 We start by looking at historical upvotes for each rank for each page type (home/top, new, etc.).
-For example, the first story on the home page historically receives about 10.2% of all upvotes (about 1.17 upvotes per minute), whereas the 40th story on the "new" page receives about %.05 of upvotes (about 0.0055 upvotes per minute).
+For example, the first story on the "top" page historically receives about 10.2% of all  upvotes (about 1.17 upvotes per minute), whereas the 40th story on the "new" page receives about %.05 of upvotes (about 0.0055 upvotes per minute).

-We calculated this by [crawling the hacker news API](https://github.com/social-protocols/hacker-news-data) every minute for several months, recording each story's rank and score.
+We calculated this by [crawling the hacker news API](https://github.com/social-protocols/hacker-news-data) every minute for several months, and recording each story's rank and score.
 We then made some adjustments for the fact that stories may appear on more than one page during that minute.
 Here are the resulting numbers for the home (top) page:

 <img src="static/hn-top-page-upvotes-by-rank.png?raw=true" width="600">